NVIDIA-Merlin/models/README.md

 > Installing Merlin Models with `pip` does not install some additional GPU dependencies, such as the CUDA Toolkit.
 > It is best to use the highly optimized Docker containers with dependencies installed.
-> The following script can be used for installing dependencies locally, however due to the intricacies of individual setups, we are only able to help you troubleshoot any issues you might encounter when running merlin-models inside one of the provided docker containers.
+> The following script can be used for installing dependencies locally, however due to the intricacies of individual setups, we are only able to help you troubleshoot any issues you might encounter when running Merlin Models inside one of the provided docker containers.

 ```
 sudo apt update -y --fix-missing